kyang5/coursedescriptions/deprecated/fall.rst

 Section titles lines link to the course description page, except for some labeled special topics courses related to an existing course.

-The 4-digit number in parentheses after the section is the Locus registration code.
+The 4-digit number in parentheses after the section is the LOCUS registration code.

-Be sure to look at the section's notes or Locus for an 8-week courses with more than one schedule line:
+Be sure to look at the section's notes or LOCUS for an 8-week courses with more than one schedule line:
 Friday line(s) are likely to be isolated makeup days, not every week.

 You can skip down to :ref:`fall_graduate_courses_list_`.

 **View Campus Specific Courses below :**